zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `.component.name` and `.component.description` are moved from the component object to the metadata object.
 - `optional` does not exist in `ZarfComponentConfig` to force the parent package to decide whether or not the component is required.
-- `.component.selector.architecture` and `.component.selector.flavor` are moved to `.metadata.variant.architecture` and `.metadata.variant.flavor`.
-Including the architecture and flavor in the metadata makes it clear when the component can be imported.
+- `.component.selector.architecture` and `.component.selector.flavor` are moved to the top-level `.variants.architecture` and `.variants.flavor` fields.
+This makes it clear when the component will be imported.

 Each ZarfComponentConfig declares exactly one component under the `component` field.
-If a user wants multiple variations of a component differentiated by flavor or architecture, they create one ZarfComponentConfig file per variation and set the `.metadata.variant.flavor` or `.metadata.variant.architecture` fields on each.
+If a user wants multiple variations of a component differentiated by flavor or architecture, they create one ZarfComponentConfig file per variation and set the top-level `.variants.flavor` or `.variants.architecture` fields on each.
 View the ZarfComponentConfig schema in [design details](#zarf-component-config-schema).

 The component in a ZarfComponentConfig will be able to import another ZarfComponentConfig.
 Cyclical imports will result in an error.
 ZarfComponentConfig files will not have a default filename such as zarf.yaml.
 This will encourage users to give their files descriptive names and promote a flatter directory structure as users will not default to having a new folder for each component.
 ZarfComponentConfigs will be able to define their own values and valuesSchema.

 `.import.local` is a list of local file path references to ZarfComponentConfig files; directories are not accepted. `.import.remote` is a list of `oci://` URL references to remote component configs pulled at create time.
-All entries from both are combined when applying component compatibility rules: when more than one entry is given, every referenced component must share the same name, and at most one must match the package's create-time architecture and flavor using its `.metadata.variant.architecture` and `.metadata.variant.flavor` fields, otherwise Zarf will error.
+All entries from both are combined when applying component compatibility rules: when more than one entry is given, every referenced component must share the same name, and at most one must match the package's create-time architecture and flavor using its `.variants.architecture` and `.variants.flavor` fields, otherwise Zarf will error.

 The `zarf dev` commands that accept a directory containing a `zarf.yaml` (lint, inspect, and find-images) will accept component config files.
 For example, `zarf dev inspect definition my-component-config.yaml`.